Free shipping on most US orders over $50!

 Fecal Microbiota Transplantation

 In humans, donors have often been family members or close friends.
-In the past few years donor banks have been created to store fecal matter from volunteers.
-These volunteers must be healthy, with no recent antibiotic use and no bowel disease, and who are tested for conditions including bloodborne pathogens and parasitic infections.
+In the past few years, donor banks have been created to store fecal matter from volunteers.
+These volunteers must be healthy, with no recent antibiotic use and no bowel disease, and who are tested for conditions including blood-borne pathogens and parasitic infections.

 FMT treatment sounds like a miracle cure, but it doesn’t work for every patient.
 In some cases, the effects of FMT have been temporary, or the procedure had to be repeated because the introduced fecal material was not effectively absorbed, or the transplanted bacteria were overwhelmed by existing medical conditions.